 However, not all couples anticipate starting their own businesses and many elect not to create contracts that discuss their businesses’ ownership.
 When a business is not covered by a marital contract, a court may look at how the business is run, how it is funded and how its assets are separated or comingled with the general assets of the couple to decide who should own it after a divorce.

 The legal and financial topics addressed in this post are not offered as any form of advice.
-Individuals who are concerned about the treatment of their businesses and other assets during their divorces should seek professional help to ensure that their wealth is protected and their rights guarded.
+Individuals who are concerned about the treatment of their businesses and other assets during their divorces should contact our Chandler divorce attorneys to help to ensure that their wealth is protected and their rights guarded.